jamesaud/seismic-analysis-toolbox/README.md

 Great!
 Now on localhost:8000, you'll have a Jupyter Notebook running with all of the required packages.

-(TODO: Specify versions of packages and put them in install.sh & requirements.txt)

 ## Basic Waveform Data Processing Example with Obspy